plausible/docs/docs/webflow-integration.md

 ---
-title: How to add the script to your Webflow site
+title: How to add Plausible Analytics to your Webflow site
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';